 I started using different brushes (more later) and trying to mix up painting and drawing.

-Also thinking of different approaches for sketching food – rather than lamy pen and round brush, I started using sailor and a dagger or flat brush.
+Also thinking of different approaches for sketching food – rather than Lamy pen and round brush, I started using my Sailor Fude pen and a dagger or flat brush.

 Anyway…there is a lot more to share but this is a little teaser of the full pages soon to start appearing!